 Master of Science (M.S.)

 The M.S. degree is designed for students seeking research experience.
 Successful candidates must demonstrate the mastery of essential research techniques and the ability to communicate effectively the results of research and scholarship.
 Minimum requirements for the degree are 30 credit hours, consisting of 24 hours of formal course credit (at least half of the 24 hours must be from courses numbered above 499), a thesis proposal (BL 598, 1 credit hour), and a research thesis (BL 599, 5 credit hours).
-Course descriptions are available on this website.
+Course descriptions are available in the JCU Graduate Studies Bulletin.